 Some helpful reminders for Dallas County criminal cases: Jail is jail.
 There is no “labor detail” program in Dallas County.
 There is a “roads and bridges” crew, but this is not widely available (depends on the judge, the charge).
 Most judges do not allow the payment of court costs and fines up front to excuse community service.

 Mimi loves to practice in Dallas County.
 She loves the court personnel, colleagues and the overall approach to things.
 She strongly believes that this has made her a better lawyer as well as her experiences in other counties such as Collin, Denton, Parker and Johnson counties.
 Mimi’s office in Dallas County is located under her billboard off of Stemmons Freeway and Commonwealth.
-The Coffey Firm handles all types of criminal felony and misdemeanor cases in Dallas County.
-Outside of DWI, these include drug possession charges, evading, assault, unlawful carry of a weapon and more.
-For the past 24 years, she has been dedicated to justice as a criminal defense lawyer.
+Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD, who has been practicing for over 24 years and is an author of multiple DWI Defense textbooks and is a national and state-wide lecturer on the law.

 The cities, towns and municipalities of Dallas County that submit their misdemeanor (above a class C citation) and felony cases to the Dallas County DA's office are: